Proportionally Fair Makespan Approximation: Introduction

 The fair division problem has a rich history, beginning with the seminal work of \citet*{steinhaus1948problem}, who proposed \emph{proportionality} as a fairness objective.
 This notion ensures that each agent's cost does not exceed their fair share (a $1/m$ fraction of the total cost).
 Proportionality is one of the key fairness notions in the extensive research on the fair division of chores (see, e.g., \cite{wikipedia_proportional_chore_cutting,DBLP:conf/ijcai/FarhadiH18,amanatidis2023fair,liu2024mixed}).
 Another prominent fairness notion is \emph{envy-freeness}, introduced by \citet*{Fol67}, where every agent weakly prefers their own allocation over that of any other agent.
 It is known that for job scheduling, both envy-freeness and proportionality can be achieved through a mechanism with payments~\cite{aragones1995derivation,Hartline2008,cohen2010envy}.
 We note that payments are necessary to achieve either notion; this can be demonstrated via a simple instance with one indivisible job and two agents.
 In this work, the main question we ask is the following:

 In other words, what is the \textit{price of fairness} for minimizing the makespan in the job scheduling problem?
 The price of fairness is an important notion that has been well-studied in various fair division settings.
-We refer the reader to \Cref{sec:additionalwork} for a discussion on this topic.
+We refer the reader to Section~\ref{sec:additionalwork} for a discussion on this topic.

 For the notion of envy-freeness with payments, \citet*{cohen2010envy} demonstrated that no assignment can guarantee a makespan less than $\Omega(\log m/\log\log m)$ times the optimal makespan\footnote{We note that the improved bound of $\Omega(\log m)$ in~\cite{FiatL12} has a bug that, to the best of our knowledge, remains unresolved.}, improving upon an earlier lower bound of $(2-1/m)$ by \citet*{Hartline2008}.
-This shows that requiring envy-freeness necessarily incurs a significant increase in the best-possible makespan (even without any computational constraints).
-In strong contrast to this impossibility, we present surprising positive results for the proportionality notion.
+This shows that requiring envy-freeness necessarily results in a significant increase in the best possible makespan (even without any computational constraints).
+In stark contrast to this impossibility, we present surprising positive results for the notion of proportionality.